-The Dean of Special Programs is appointed by the Vice President for Academic AffairsDean of the Faculty/Vice President for Academic Affairs and is responsible for the academic, operational and fiscal integrity of an external undergraduate and graduate degree-granting programs and for a diverse group for credit bearing and non-credit programs in the liberal arts and creative arts for pre-professional, professional, community and non-residential students.
+The Dean of Special Programs is appointed by the Dean of the Faculty/Vice President for Academic Affairs and is responsible for the academic, operational, and fiscal integrity of an external graduate degreegranting program and for a diverse group for credit bearing and non-credit programs in the liberal arts and creative arts for pre-professional, professional, community, and non-residential students.
 The Dean is charged with enriching and strengthening the intellectual life of the College, and works across age and community cohorts to bring to the College innovation and experimentation, entrepreneurship and service to its academic enterprise, and is responsible for ensuring that such programs are planned and executed in pursuit of the College's mission.
 The Dean of Special Programs leads policy and program development for Special Programs and cultivates the College's relationship to surrounding communities and regions through educational programming.
-During the summer summer months, the Dean of Special Programs supervises a broad range of innovative programs as well as the use of academic and residential facilities.
+During the summer months, the Dean of Special Programs supervises a broad range of innovative programs as well as the use of academic and residential facilities.

-The Dean of Special Programs appoints the Director of the Master of Arts in Liberal Studies Program and the Director of the University Without Walls Program.
-Each_who_is responsible for all operations under his/her auspices.
-The Dean of Special Programs appoints the Director of Institutes, Summer Conferences and Summer OperationsCommunity Education, who is responsible for partnership and hosting relationships, including the use of residential facilities during the summer; the Director of Summer Academic Programs and ResidenciesSummer Sessions and Summer Special Programs, who is responsible for pre-college and college-level credit-bearing programs; and the Director of Development for the Office of the Dean of Special Programs, who is responsible for resource mobilization across Special Programsthe Director of Operations, who is responsible for developing, implementing and over-seeing division-wide policies and work flow processes.
+The Dean of Special Programs appoints the Director of the Master of Arts in Liberal Studies Program who is responsible for all operations under his/her auspices; the Director of Institutes, Conferences and Summer Operations, who is responsible for partnership and hosting relationships, including the use of residential facilities during the summer; the Director of Summer Academic Programs and Residencies, who is responsible for pre-college and college-level credit-bearing programs; and the Director of Operations, who is responsible for developing, implementing and over-seeing division-wide policies and work flow processes.
 The Dean of Special Programs appoints all Program and Institute Directors, as well as faculty for summer programs.

 VII.
-THE DEAN OF STUDENT AFFAIRS
+THE VICE PRESIDENT AND DEAN OF STUDENT AFFAIRS

-The Dean of Student Affairs is responsible for all matters assigned by the President, which include all student life programs at the College.
-Together with his/her staff, the Dean of Student Affairs is responsible for athletics; residential life policies and programs; counseling and health services; student participation in College governance; social, recreational, and cultural programming; career planning; religious life programs; programs; international and ALANA student concerns.
+The Vice President and Dean of Student Affairs is responsible for all matters assigned by the President, which include all student life programs at the College.
+Together with his/her staff, the Vice President and Dean of Student Affairs is responsible for athletics; residential life policies and programs; counseling and health services; student participation in College governance; social, recreational, and cultural programming; career planning; religious life programs; international and ALANA student concerns.

-The Dean and his/her staff work with the Dean of the Faculty/Dean of the Faculty/Vice President for Academic Affairs to create effective programs for student and faculty orientation and academic support services.

-The Dean of Student Affairs appoints the Associate Dean of Student Affairs and Director of the Office of Student Academic Services.
+- The Vice President and Dean of Student Affairs and his/her staff work with the Dean of the Faculty/Vice President for Academic Affairs to create effective programs for student and faculty orientation and academic support services. - The Vice President and Dean of Student Affairs appoints the Associate Dean of Student Affairs and Director of the Office of Student Academic Services.
 He/she is responsible for all matters assigned by the Dean of Student Affairs, including the HEOP/AOP programs and academic support services.
 He/she works with faculty, the DOS, the Director of FYE, the Registrar, and other administrative offices to promote academic success.

-The Dean of Student Affairs appoints the Associate Dean of Student Affairs and Director of Residential Life.
-He/she is responsible for all matters regarding student life assigned by the Dean of Student Affairs, which typically include Residential Life and the Social Integrity Board.
-The Associate Dean also works with the Associate Dean of the Faculty for Academic Advising, Director of FYE, Campus Safety, Facilities, Health Services, the Counseling Center, and Dining Services to promote student health, safety, engagement, and satisfaction.
+The Vice President and Dean of Student Affairs appoints the Associate Dean of Student Affairs and Director of Residential Life.
+He/she is responsible for all matters regarding student life assigned by the Vice President and Dean of Student Affairs, which typically include Residential Life and the Social Integrity Board.
+The Associate Dean also works with the Associate Dean of the Faculty for Academic Policy and Advising, Director of FYE, Campus Safety, Facilities, Health Services, the Counseling Center, and Dining Services to promote student health, safety, engagement, and satisfaction.